 - #43 – COMEDY ALBUM OF THE YEAR

 - #44 – TRADITIONAL R&B/SOUL RECORDING OF THE YEAR

-- Bring in two new members annually while maintaining ten to twelve members keeping in mind our committee makeup directives
+- Bring in two to three new members annually while maintaining ten to twelve members keeping in mind our committee makeup directives

 - Review and update category eligibility criteria

 - Contribute judge recommendations for their respective categories

 - Attend a virtual screening meeting to review submissions to ensure they fit into the best possible category